India among hotspots of antibiotic resistance in animals: Study

 The researchers urged that urgent action was needed in the hotspot regions as high AMR rates in food animals could negatively impact animal health and farmer productivity, as well as human health.

-With increasing use of medically important antibiotics, the drugs could become less effective in the future for sick animals and humans who need them to survive, the researchers said. (agencies)
+With increasing use of medically important antibiotics, the drugs could become less effective in the future for sick animals and humans who need them to survive, the researchers said.
+(PTI)

 Editorial